webix-hub/docs/data/spreadsheet/customization.md

 }
 ~~~

-The button blocks' names correspond to the properties defined in the localization files that specify the language of its lables.
+The button blocks' names correspond to the properties defined in the localization files that specify the language of its labels.

 ###Removing a block or a button